pstaender/silverstripe-markdown-parser/README.md

-# Markdown Parser for SilverStripe 2+
+# Markdown Parser for SilverStripe 4+

-Markdown parsing in SilverStripe templates.
-Inlcuding the ability to render GitHub flavoured markdown.
+Use markdown parsing (including GitHub flavored markdown) in your SilverStripe templates.

-## Important: Name has changed from Markdown to MarkdownParser

-To enable interoperability with the markdown field in [Silverstripe Markdown](https://github.com/UndefinedOffset/silverstripe-markdown), I renamed the parser class from `Markdown` to `MarkdownParser`.
-This cange is made in version 0.1.

 ## Requirements

- * Silverstripe 2 or newer
+ * Silverstripe 4+
- * PHP 5.2 or newer

 ## Installation